-Students dropped from any Dental Hygiene course for attendance (i.e., maternity, health related, family illness, personal difficulties), academic reasons, or students who have made less than a "C" in a Dental Hygiene course will not be allowed to remain in the Dental Hygiene program.
-Students have the option of reapplying to the program the following year.
-Readmission to the program will be granted on a competitive and space-available basis, whereas all criteria apply as described in the program requirements section.
+Students withdrawn from any dental hygiene course due to attendance, academic deficiencies, personal hardships, or students who have earned less than a "C" in a dental hygiene course will not be eligible to remain enrolled in the dental hygiene program.
+Students have the option of reapplying for admission into a future cohort.
+Readmission to the program will be granted on a competitive and space available basis, whereas all criteria apply as described in the dental hygiene program admissions criteria section.
 A maximum of one slot per class can be filled with a readmission.
-If more than one student qualifies for the designated readmission slot, the readmission slot will be awarded to the student that is rated the highest score by an interview committee.
-A student can readmit only one time.
-Due to the nature of the dental hygiene program, students must retake all courses and will not be given the option of a comprehensive written exam or a clinical skills competency exam.
+If more than one student qualifies for the readmission slot, the readmission slot will be awarded to the student who earns the most points on the Dental Hygiene Readmission Scoring Rubric based on the following readmission criteria: